 Kruger National Park is one of the largest game reserves on the continent.
 Its high density of wild animals makes it a top choice for safari goers, as well as for independent visitors — because it is government-owned land, visitors are able to tour on their own using a rental car.

 The area surrounding Kruger also features some of South Africa’s most photogenic sights — namely along the appropriately named Panorama Route.
 However, you will need to either rent a car or join a tour to experience it for yourself.

 The Sabi Sabi brand is committed to preserving both the environment and the local communities.
 They offer apprenticeships for students entering into the hospitality industry, monitor endangered species, and work to leave as little footprint as possible on the surrounding land.

 Those planning to visit should note that the reserve is situated within a malarial area.
 Guests should consult their physician or travel clinic regarding preventative medication before going.
 Bug spray is provided in guest rooms as well.

 There are daily connecting flights from O.R.
 Tambo International Airport (Johannesburg) to the Sabi Sabi airstrip.
 SA Airlink also runs daily flights from O.R.
 Tambo International Airport (Johannesburg) and Cape Town International to Skukuza Airport and to Kruger Mpumalanga International Airport (Nelspruit), with a short air hop to the Sabi Sabi airstrip.

-Alternatively, you may rent a car from the airport.
-The lodge is an easy and scenic five-hour drive on national roads from Johannesburg and a two-hour drive from Nelspruit.
-Road transfers can also be arranged by Sabi Sabi from the Kruger Mpumalanga International Airport and from Skukuza Airport.
+Alternatively, you can also rent a car from the airport; the lodge is an easy and scenic five-hour drive on national roads from Johannesburg and a two-hour drive from Nelspruit.
+Road transfers can also be arranged by Sabi Sabi from both KMI and Skukuza Airport.